Constantiner/zohar/README.md

 ### Conclusion

-- **When to Use `zohar`**: If you’re working on a TypeScript project where maintaining type safety and avoiding runtime errors is critical, `zohar` is the better choice.
+- **When to Use `zohar`**: If you're working on a TypeScript project where maintaining type safety and avoiding runtime errors is critical, `zohar` is the better choice.
 It provides strong type guarantees, making your codebase more robust and easier to maintain.
 Additionally, if you prefer functional programming and want a clear separation between event producers and consumers, `zohar` offers a cleaner, more modular approach with simpler unsubscription.

-- **When to Use Node.js EventEmitter**: If you’re in a Node.js environment and need a quick and flexible event emitter for a smaller, simpler project, the built-in EventEmitter might suffice, but be aware of the potential for type-related issues, the need to manage instances, and the complexity of handling unsubscriptions.
+- **When to Use Node.js EventEmitter**: If you're in a Node.js environment and need a quick and flexible event emitter for a smaller, simpler project, the built-in EventEmitter might suffice, but be aware of the potential for type-related issues, the need to manage instances, and the complexity of handling unsubscriptions.

 ## Usage Examples